AZ UPHILL ACCESS

 TOURING ALTERNATIVES

 Uphill travel in the Kachina Peaks Wilderness is always open by accessing either the Humphreys Trail or Kachina Trail.
+DO NOT re-enter the ski area in any avalanche terrain, such as the Upper Bowl.

 Winter back country travelers are advised to be well versed in the inherent risks of skiing or hiking in potentially hazardous areas, including active avalanche terrain.

-Visit for avalanche education and backcountry conditions.
+Visit www.kachinapeaks.org for avalanche education and backcountry conditions.

 Permanent Closures